-ImpiCode Sp. z o.o. is a software development company in Warsaw offering a wide range of IT services with particular emphasis on software creation and development.
+ImpiCode is a software development company located in Warsaw, offering a wide range of IT services with particular emphasis on software creation and development.
 We operate in Poland and abroad.
 Our strength is an in-depth knowledge of different kinds of technologies, which enables us to find the best solutions for our clients and their needs.
 As technology doesn’t limit us, we offer very high flexibility and effectiveness in the implementation of our solutions.
 Our company creates systems that help to operate and develop our clients’ business.

 For several years Grzegorz gained business experience by working successively as a developer, sales engineer, and project manager.
 A bioinformatician educated at University of Warsaw, he has over seven years of experience in scientific work in prestigious research institutes in Poland and Hungary.